s-r-e-e-r-a-j/CharPulse/README.md

   - `last_write_size` – size of the last write operation
   - `last_read_size` – size of the last read operation
   - `buffer_usage_percentage` – percentage of the buffer currently in use
+  - `max_buffer_size` – maximum size the buffer can grow to, shows the current maximum buffer size and allows setting a new maximum through sysfs
   - `reset_counts` – write `1` to reset read, write, and clear counters

 - Supports **poll()** to check if data is available for reading.
-- Supports **IOCTL interface** to get stats, clear the buffer, and check buffer usage
+- Supports **IOCTL interface** to get stats, clear the buffer, check buffer usage, and setting/getting the maximum buffer size.
 - Works on most Linux distributions with proper kernel headers.

 ---